-The original single-pane, wood-framed curtain walls had wood rot and poor air/water infiltration performance.
-SGH developed a rehabilitation plan to install new aluminum curtain walls mimicking the distinctive, deep mullion of the original curtain walls.
-We prepared construction documents for replacing approximately 65 curtain walls (more than 600 lites) along with the limestone above the curtain walls and providing perimeter flashing to improve the water/air infiltration.
+The original single-pane, wood-framed curtain walls suffered from wood rot and air/water infiltration.
+SGH developed a rehabilitation plan to install new aluminum curtain walls mimicking the distinct, deep mullion of the original curtain walls.
+We prepared construction documents for replacing sixty-five curtain walls (more than 600 lites) along with limestone above the curtain walls, and providing perimeter flashing to improve performance.
 We consulted on roof repairs related to a new penthouse, as well.

 SGH also designed structural modifications and new structures associated with the interior renovations, including the following: